platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Manage your organization billing

-As an organization owner, or an organization user with the **Manage billing** permission, you can access and download invoices and edit billing information such as the stored credit card and billing address.
+As an organization owner or an organization user with the **Manage billing** permission, you can access and download invoices and edit billing information such as the stored credit card and billing address.

 {{< codetabs >}}